Dr Raminderpal Singh

 Global Head of AI/GenAI Practice · 20/15 Visioneers

-I'm an AI engineer and entrepreneur helping life‑science companies move from AI‑curious to AI‑led — through practical software, open‑source in‑silico workflows, and the organisational change needed to make it stick.
+I'm an AI solution architect and entrepreneur enabling Scientific R&D organisations to move from AI‑curious to AI‑led — starting with life sciences, where I've spent the last 20 years building depth in the industry's priorities, risks, and resistance to change.
+I work through practical software, open‑source in‑silico workflows, and the organisational change needed to make it stick.

 Engineering discipline meets AI momentum

-At heart, I'm an engineer.
-I enjoy solving systems problems — understanding how the pieces fit together, where the friction is, and what it takes to make something work reliably at scale.
+I'm an AI Solution Architect with a deep-rooted foundation in systems engineering — trained to understand how complex pieces fit together, where the friction is, what the boundaries between components should be, and what it takes to make something work reliably at scale.
 That instinct shapes everything I build.

 What excites me about this moment is the raw momentum that AI brings.
 The speed at which ideas can become working software has fundamentally changed.
-But speed without discipline produces fragile systems, hallucinated outputs, and technical debt that compounds fast.
+But momentum without structure produces fragile systems, hallucinated outputs, and untestable code.

-I believe the real opportunity is in combining both: the acceleration AI offers with the rigour that engineering demands.
 That's the thread running through all my work — from teaching scientists to vibe‑code responsibly, to building test‑first workflows that keep AI agents honest, to deploying autonomous research platforms that scientists can actually trust.
+Two decades inside scientific R&D — understanding how experiments are designed, where data breaks down, what regulators care about, and why adoption stalls — means I build for the constraints that actually exist, not the ones that look good in a pitch deck.

-Most pharma and biotech organisations — both drug‑discovery companies and the vendors that serve them — know they need AI.
+Most scientific R&D organisations — pharma, biotech, and the vendors that serve them — know they need AI.
 But knowing and doing are very different things.
+Life sciences is where I focus first: the regulatory burden is heavy, the data is messy, the stakes are high, and the industry's track record of adopting new technology is poor.

 The gap isn't one capability.
-It's a jigsaw of interconnected pieces: how teams write and ship software, how computational scientists run in‑silico experiments, how lab data flows through automated workflows, how leadership structures adapt, and whether the culture genuinely supports change or merely talks about it.
+It's a jigsaw of interconnected pieces: how teams write and ship software, how computational scientists run in‑silico experiments, how LLM agents make effective autonomous decisions in analytic and lab workflows, how lab data flows through automated workflows, how leadership structures adapt, and whether the culture genuinely supports change or merely talks about it.

 Solving any one piece in isolation delivers limited value.
 The opportunity is in solving them together.

-That's why John Conway (Founder & Chief Visioneer, 20/15 Visioneers) and I have partnered to address the full jigsaw — combining AI engineering and in‑silico software with organisational change, culture transformation, and FAIR data strategy.
-Between us, we cover the technical foundation and the human infrastructure that AI adoption demands.
+That's why John Conway (Founder & Chief Visioneer, 20/15 Visioneers) and I have partnered to address the full jigsaw — combining AI engineering, LLM agents, and in‑silico software with organisational change, culture transformation, and FAIR data strategy.
+Between us, we cover the technical foundation and the human infrastructure that scientific R&D organisations need to adopt AI for real.

-AI-Led Life Sciences Vendors · Drug Discovery Companies Dr Raminderpal Singh + John Conway at 20/15 Visioneers AI-Powered Software Development Vibe coding · Production hardening AI-generated codebase quality ↳ Raminderpal Open-Source In-Silico Workflows Computational chemistry Accelerated discovery pipelines ↳ Raminderpal Organisational Change & Culture Leadership alignment · Adoption Overcoming resistance to change ↳ John Conway FAIR Data & Data Strategy Findable · Accessible Interoperable · Reusable ↳ John Conway Data-Driven Lab Automation Automated workflows · ELN / LIMS Instrument integration · Metadata ↳ Joint
+Accelerating the adoption of AI in Scientific R&D AI-Powered Software Development Vibe coding · Production hardening AI-generated codebase quality ↳ Raminderpal LLM Agents for Autonomous Decision Analytic & lab workflow agents Reliable reasoning · Tool use ↳ Raminderpal Open-Source In-Silico Workflows Computational chemistry Accelerated discovery pipelines ↳ Raminderpal Organisational Change & Culture Leadership alignment · Adoption Overcoming resistance to change ↳ John FAIR Data & Data Strategy Findable · Accessible Interoperable · Reusable ↳ John Data-Driven Lab Automation Automated workflows · ELN / LIMS Instrument integration · Metadata ↳ John

-Five interconnected capabilities required for AI transformation in life sciences
+Six interconnected capabilities required for AI transformation in scientific R&D

 Vibe Coding for Scientists